Shodryabot/shodrya/README.md

 - [Commands](#commands)
 - [Developers](#developers)

+> Click on the options to navigate between the robot pages.

 <h2 align="center">Commands</h2>
  Shodrya have 2 commands, use them any way you want!
 You are free to use all my commands.

+\n
 Command|Description|Usage
 -|-|-
 **`sh!help`**|Collect information about commands.|Unknown